 Our Student Leaders

-Matt (P), Ben (VP), Anna (FO), and Elaine are this year’s Steering committee.
+Kevin (P), Ben (VP), and Elaine (FO) are this year’s Steering committee.
 We provide planning and support to help small group leaders, large group meetings, retreats, and the many other activities at IVGrad that happen all year long.
 If you have questions or suggestions, let us know!
 We’d love to help 🙂

 Ben Krisna

-Ben is a second year Ph.D. student in the Mechanical Engineering department, conducting research in the exciting realm of computational fluids.
+Ben is a third year Ph.D. student in the Mechanical Engineering department, conducting research in the exciting realm of computational fluids.

 He grew up in Indonesia before moving to Aachen, Germany for college.
 Despite being born in a Christian family and in the church, Ben did not discover the true meaning and reason for his faith until later on in life.
 Personal adversities and apologetical questions challenged him to revisit his views on his faith and to take them with paramount importance.
 For this reason, he joyfully responds to God’s calling in discipleship and community, especially in IVGrad.
 Ben is always fond of having deep conversations with friends (sadboi hourz).
 He spends a lot of his free time cooking and trying out good food in the area.
 Also, he will gladly talk to you for hours about his VIM and terminal setup, music, soccer, and DotA.